-1. Multiple Comparison tests (Least Significant Difference (LSD) test, Bonferonni's test)
+1. Multiple Comparison tests (Least Significant Difference (LSD) test, SNK test, Tukey test, Duncan's test)

 - 2. Missing Data Analysis- one and two observations in RBD - 3.
 Missing Data Analysis- one and two observations in LSD - 4.
 2^4 , 3^2 factorial experiments - 5.
 Fractional factorial experiments - 6.
 Complete confounding in 24, 32 factorial experiments 7.
 Partial confounding in 24, 32 factorial experiments - 8.
 Split plot design - 9.
 BIBD - 10.
 Youden Square Design - 11.
 Analysis of Covariance CRD One Concomitant Variable - 12.
-Analysis of Covariance RBD OneConcomitant Variable
+Analysis of Covariance RBD One Concomitant Variable

-STAT 543 - PROJECT AND VIVA-VOCE/DISSERTATION CREDITS: 4
+STAT 543 - PROJECT WORK AND VIVA-VOCE/DISSERTATION CREDITS: 4

 - A project work is compulsory and shall be offered in semester IV.
 Project submission is in Semester IV but the allocation of students should be done at the end of II semester. - 2.
-A project work may be taken individually or by a group of students (not more than three). - 3.
-Project work shall be supervised by a co-ordinating group faculty members assigned by the Head of the Department at the end second semester. - 4.
-Review meeting are to be done periodically - 5.
-The project work should be selected in such a way that there is enough scope to apply and demonstrate the statistical techniques learnt in the course. - 6.
+A project work may be taken individually or by a group of students (not more than three per batch). - 3.
+Project work shall be supervised by faculty members assigned by the Head of the Department at the end of second semester. - 4.
+The orientation of Project work shall be neither of Theory paper nor of a lab/practical paper.
+Hence, the work allotment of each teacher will be one hour per week per batch of students subject to the maximum of four hours per faculty member in a week. - 5.
+Review meetings are to be done periodically (fortnightly/monthly) to the allocated students by the respective supervisor - 6.
+The project work should be selected in such a way that there is enough scope to apply and demonstrate the statistical techniques learnt in the course. - 7.
 At the end of the semester, a report on the work done should be submitted (two copies).
-If a team of two students jointly do a project work then they must submit individual reports separately (not copy of the same report). - 7.
+If a team of two students jointly do a project work then they must submit individual reports separately (not copy of the same report). - 8.
 The project report shall clearly state the selected problem, the statistical methodologies employed for data collection and analysis and the conclusions arrived at.
-Details of previous studies in the area and related references should also be given. - 8.
+Details of previous studies in the area of work and related references should also be given. - 9.
 The project work will be assessed for a maximum of 100 marks.
-Each student will give a seminar before the end of the semester on their project work which will be evaluated internally for a maximum of 40 marks.
+Each student shall give a seminar before the end of the semester on their project work which will be evaluated internally for a maximum of 40 marks.
 There will be an external viva-voce examination for a maximum of 20 marks by an internal and an external examiner.
 The parameters for viva voce include (i) Clarity of presentation (ii) Clarity of the content / concept (iii) response to the queries and (iv) relevance of topic for carrying out the project.
 The project report will be valued by the same external and internal examiner for a maximum of 40 marks.